arashnm80/arashnm80.github.io/handbook/newton's-third-law.md

 title: Newton's third law
 ---

+> Newton’s third law – the only way humans have ever figured out of getting somewhere is to leave something behind.

 ### Exchange
 There is an [ocean](../jackson-pollock) of options and possibilites and to choose one of them means to lose the others.
-One who can't stand to lose anything will gain nothing.
+Life is to constantly exchange assests with each other and one who can't stand to lose anything will gain nothing.

-> Newton’s third law – the only way humans have ever figured out of getting somewhere is to leave something behind.

 ### Je doir choisir
 - I have to choose and not choosing is also a choice itself